-And finally, a note about harmony: we can think of the beginning of I Fall in Love too Easily as being the same as Autumn Leaves, but with chords twice as fast: II-V in the major key, then a II-V in the related minor.
+And finally, a note about the harmony: we can think of the beginning of I Fall in Love too Easily as being the same as Autumn Leaves, but with chords twice as fast: II-V in the major key, then a II-V in the relative minor.

 I Fall in Love Too Easily: Comping Ideas

 Here are some very basic shapes you can use over the first few sections of the tune.
 If you’d like something a little more involved, be sure to download the PDF and check out the chord reference sheet!

 I Fall in Love Too Easily: Chord Melody